aewallin/opencamlib/README.rst

     yarn add @opencamlib/opencamlib

+Note that it is not 100% feature complete and lacking some functionality still.

 ===
 C++
 ===

-Precompiled C++ libraries are available on the Github Releases page (https://github.com/aewallin/opencamlib/releases).
+Pre-compiled C++ libraries are available on the Github Releases page (https://github.com/aewallin/opencamlib/releases).
 This project also installs a OpenCAMLibConfig.cmake, which, if your project uses CMake, allows you to use ``find_package(OpenCAMLib REQUIRED)``.

 You can see an example of that in use over here: ``examples/cpp/test/CMakeLists.txt``

 ********************